Cara Delevingne & Ashley Benson’s Make Out Session Sends Twitter Into A Frenzy

 Many Twitter fans admitted to being jealous of the beautiful couple for an assortment of different reasons.
 Fans of Ashley were jealous of Cara and vice versa.
 Some were also just jealous of how great the pair looked together.

-A couple Twitter users admitted to being surprised by the photos as they had no idea Ashley and Cara were an item.
+A couple of Twitter users admitted to being surprised by the photos as they had no idea Ashley and Cara were an item.

 Cara Delevingne and Ashley Benson Packed On The PDA at the US Open https://t.co/QleZGppw7U via @YahooLifestyle